 The Buffer Overflow check detects attempts to cause a buffer overflow on the web server.
-If the application firewall detects that the URL, cookies, or header are longer than the specified maximum length in a request, it blocks that request because it might be an attempt to cause a buffer overflow.
+If the Web App Firewall detects that the URL, cookies, or header are longer than the specified maximum length in a request, it blocks that request because it might be an attempt to cause a buffer overflow.

 The Buffer Overflow check prevents attacks against insecure operating-system or web-server software that can crash or behave unpredictably when it receives a data string that is larger than it can handle.
 Proper programming techniques prevent buffer overflows by checking incoming data and either rejecting or truncating overlong strings.
 Many programs, however, do not check all incoming data and are therefore vulnerable to buffer overflows.
 This issue especially affects older versions of web-server software and operating systems, many of which are still in use.